certik/hermes2d/doc/src/tutorial.rst

 where $E$ is the Young modulus and $\nu$ the Poisson ratio of the material.
 For steel, we have $E = 200$ GPa and $\nu = 0.3$.
 The load is $f = (0, 10^4)^T$ N.

-For more details we refer to the mesh file `sample.mesh <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/tutorial/08-system/sample.mesh>`_ as well as to the `main.cpp <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/tutorial/08-system/main.cpp>`_ file of the tutorial example `08-system <http://hpfem.org/git/gitweb.cgi/hermes2d.git/tree/HEAD:/tutorial/08-system>`_.

-We will again start by defining the function spaces for the two solution components, $u_1$ and $u_2$ (the $x$ and $y$ displacement).
+We begin with defining the function spaces for the two solution components, $u_1$ and $u_2$ (the $x$ and $y$ displacement).
 The boundary conditions can be implemented as
 ::